sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 done things.
 They are now masters of a new way of existing, unafraid of crossing into the previously alien world beyond their "home".

+By dialogue or action, each player character should exhibit their change.

 Mark your final *Good Bank* point if you can hit this note.

+### It's ok to skip it

+You don't need to get every point in your *Good Bank*.
+You should especially not try to force it if doing so would sacrifice fun for the players.
+Remember, you're not the only author of this story, and while earning points feels nice, you've got other jobs too, like paying attention to how the players are signalling the kinds of fun they want to have.

+### The lengths vary

+Act 3 might go very fast, or it might be a long journey home.
+The first threshold might be crossed so fast that you only notice after the fact.
+Taking the prize might involve a twisting road of trials, or it might be one explosive boss battle.

+Let the story be what it must be, and *play to find out what happens*, but also take your opportunities to earn *Good Bank* points when they arise.

 ## 9-hour Campaign

  * Home
  * Mentor
- * Threshold
+ * Threshold & Threshold Guardian
  * Fun & Games
+   * level up
+   * everyone uses a new mechanic
  * Take
    * use half your Bad Bank Points before they Rest
+   * opportunity to level up
- * Pay
+ * Pay (Return Threshold Guardian)
    * use half your Bad Bank Points before they Rest
- * Return Threshold
+ * Return Threshold - Grieve
+   * add Grief end-of-session questions - what will they miss most?
- * Change
+ * Change - Master of both worlds

 ## 30-hour Campaign

+An "arc" of 3 9-hour campaigns